 Waking up every morning to face diverse challenges that may come your way can make mind and body unsettled.
-These are thoughts which occupy your mind like bills payment, raising kids, meeting the family needs, etc. sometimes, you feel so tired and you’re very sure you need some rest but then, you only sleep few hours and you’re.
+These are thoughts which occupy your mind like bills payment, raising kids, meeting the family needs, etc. sometimes, you feel so tired and you’re very sure you need some rest but then, you only sleep few hours and you’re up.
 Even when you wake up without the help of an alarm or anyone, yet something kept telling you that you haven’t slept enough.
 At this point, there’s a need to make the body and mind correspond – this is where yoga comes in.

 Yoga is a physical activity of the body that correspond with the spiritual mindset in order to improve the functionality of the body and mind.
 The physical activities involved in yoga may be in form of breathing techniques and physical postures while spiritual mindset development may be relaxation and meditation.
 These are few examples amongst the rest.

 Yoga began before the existence of any written account we study today and there’s no written record of the yoga inventor.
 The discipline of yoga was passed down from the yoga practitioners (yogis) to their students, hence the popularity and global reach came about the development of different yoga schools.